 Then discover some of the area’s cool climate wineries.
 At Parkside Estate and Farm (between Lancefield and Romsey), soak up breathtaking views while sampling award-winning sparkling and chardonnay.
 North of Lancefield is Curly Flat Vineyard, known for its naturally fermented wines.

 Drop in for lunch (weekends only) at Cleveland Winery where the wood-fired pizzas are perfect with a glass of sparkling pinot noir or full-bodied shiraz.
-Finish off at Romsey’s Evans Bistro, Bar and Garden, with its glamorous cocktail bar, welcoming outdoor space and modern Australian menu.
+Finish off at The 1860 Romsey, where you can tuck into elevated pub fare paired with a local drop.

 AutumnMRMalmsbury ChloeSmithPhotography 0036 uai